SimasG/SimasG/README.md

 - 👋 Hi, I’m @simmygrade
 - 👀 I’m interested in how technology can improve lives (esp in climate/regenerative economics)
-- 👨‍💻 Building infra for reliable & transparent MRV data for climate projects
+- 🛠 Building a new company: infra for reliable & transparent MRV data for climate projects
 - 🌱 Side project: [Offset Helper](https://offsethelper.earth//) - an easy way to calculate your Ethereum carbon footprint & offset your emissions on chain

 ### Languages and Tools: